tonzgao/busride/README.md

+Busride

+Many services exist which have release dates (IMDB, Goodreads, Amazon, Metacritic, etc).
+However, it is a pain to constantly have to monitor these sites.

+Busride will allow a user to submit their api keys for these services, query a user's watchlist, and notify when relevant releases occur.

+This is a non-profit personal project.

 # fastapi-gino-arq-uvicorn
 High-performance Async REST API, in Python.
 FastAPI + GINO + Arq + Uvicorn (powered by Redis & PostgreSQL).